GildaHaught/Zelda/README.md

 =====

-This could become a 3d clone of the amazing game "The Legend Of Zelda: A Link to the Past" The Legend of Zeld is one of my amazing game where I can spend my lazy Sunday. ^^
+This could become a 3d clone of the amazing game "The Legend Of Zelda: A Link to the Past" The Legend of Zelda is one of my amazing game where I can spend my lazy Sunday. ^^

 ## Screenshots
 I took many graphics/textures from [s-cape](http://www.s-cape.biz/), watch his work at [youtube](https://www.youtube.com/watch?v=lm8XSdMdJ3w).
 I also learn an interesting platform and imaginary as I screen-shot the scene.
 Look [here](http://www.forexchef.de/dab-bank-erfahrungen/).